Have you ever met with a counselor or therapist and thought, “This is not a good fit“?

 What are these theories, and who created them?
 That is what you will learn as you continue reading.

 In the sciences, a theory is more than a simple guess.
-It is a “coherent group of propositions formulated to explain a group of facts or phenomena in the natural world and repeatedly confirmed through experiment or observation” (Dictionary.com, n.d.).
+It is a “coherent group of propositions formulated to explain a group of facts or phenomena in the natural world and repeatedly confirmed through experiment or observation” (Scientific theory, n.d.).

 One could create theories about almost anything, but it is rigorous testing that distinguishes simple theories from scientific ones.
 Not all theories will survive this type of testing.
 In fact, the acceptance or rejection of parts of theories is not unusual.

-Theories developed 50-100 years ago fall into six broad categories.
+Theories in the field of psychology and mental health developed 50-100 years ago fall into six broad categories.
 They still influence us today.
 You might recognize them as:

 - Analytical/developmental (Freud, Jung, Erickson, Kohlberg)